thelastpickle/cassandra-reaper/src/docs/content/docs/download/docker.md

 ### Prerequisite

 The generation of the Docker image requires that the JAR file be built and placed in the _src/packages_ directory.
-If the JAR package is missing from the directory then it can built using either the steps in the [Docker package build](building-reaper-packages-with-docker) section (above), or in the <a href="../building#building-jars-from-source">Building from Source</a> section.
+If the JAR package is missing from the directory then it can built using either the steps in the [Docker package build](building-reaper-packages-with-docker) section (above), or in the [Building from Source]({{< relref "building.md#building-jars-from-source" >}}) section.

 ### Building Image